 2. Identify market gaps

 A successful online boutique won’t prosper on passion alone.
-Consider a problem in your niche market that isn’t currently being filled.
-Is it a natural skincare cream that cures eczema?
+Consider a problem in your niche market that isn’t currently being solved or a product that isn’t available.
+Is it a natural skin care cream that treats eczema?
 Or a line of handcrafted tableware from local artisans in your area?
 Figure out what products should exist that aren’t being offered by big and small competitors.
 Your business plan is going to play an important role in your future success.

-Rhiannon Taylor, founder of RT1home, says in an interview with Shopify that when starting her home and gardening supplies boutique, she “quickly saw a need in the market for an indoor potting tarp.
+Rhiannon Taylor, founder of RT1home, says that, when starting her home and gardening supplies boutique, she “quickly saw a need in the market for an indoor potting tarp.
 At the time, there were no high-quality products to prevent a mess when repotting plants.”

-Rhiannon also saw a need where “urban dwellers needed premium indoor gardening tools that were practical and functional.”
-Most city dwellers don’t have the space (or matching aesthetic) for clunky gardening tools.
+Rhiannon also saw a need for premium indoor gardening tools for urban gardeners.
+Most city dwellers don’t have the space for clunky gardening tools.
 To combat this, she began curating premium Japanese gardening tools and reselling them through her online boutique, which has proven to be a big hit with her target market.